 How our Immigration Lawyers Can Help You.

-If you are facing deportation, you’ll need a removal defense lawyer who understands the complexities of immigration law and has specific expertise in representing clients before the immigration courts.
+If you are facing deportation, you’ll need a removal defense lawyer who understands the complexities of immigration law and has specific expertise in representing clients before the immigration judges.

-Once you hire our firm, your attorney will accompany you to every court hearing and speak on your behalf.
-We will work with you to prepare the best defense for your case.
+With our firm, your attorney will accompany you to every court hearing and speak on your behalf.
+We will work with you to prepare the best defense strategy for your case.

 The key to success in immigration court is having a lawyer who is experienced in removal proceedings and all types of relief for removal.
 Removal proceedings are very intensive and procedural, and every little detail matters.
-You should hire an attorney who knows the proper procedures and the expectations of the immigration judges, and has a lot of experience successfully representing clients in these special proceedings.
-Our deportation defense lawyers are well-respected by the judges and the ICE attorneys that are seeking to deport you.
+You must hire an attorney who knows the proper procedures and specific expectations of immigration judges, and who has demonstrated success in representing clients in these special proceedings.
+Our deportation defense lawyers are respected even by the judges and ICE attorneys who are seeking to deport you.

-The attorneys at Weinstock Immigration Lawyers have successfully represented clients in immigration courts in Atlanta and throughout the United States for more than ten years.
+The attorneys at Weinstock Immigration Lawyers have successfully represented clients in immigration courts in Atlanta and throughout the U.S. for more than ten years.
 We know what to expect when appearing before an immigration judge and what types of relief you may be eligible for.
-We are well versed in court procedures and are familiar with immigration judges and ICE attorneys.
-If there is a way for you to avoid deportation, we will find it and do our best to fight to keep you here.
+We are experts in court procedures and familiar with immigration judges and ICE attorneys.
+If there is a way for you to avoid deportation, we will find it.

-When you consult with our attorneys, we will analyze your immigration history and frankly discuss with you your chances for avoiding deportation.
-If you are detained, the attorney will explain the likelihood of getting you released on bond, which may affect your decision on how to proceed on your case.
+When you consult with our attorneys, we will analyze your immigration history and discuss with you your chances for avoiding deportation with all honesty.
+If you are detained, the attorney will explain the likelihood of getting you released on bond, which may affect your decision on how to proceed.

 In the event that your case is not successful before the immigration judge, our attorneys are skilled at filing appeals to the Board of Immigration Appeals, and if necessary, the U.S. Circuit Court of Appeals.
-Our firm is one of a few immigration law firms that have obtained successful results in immigration appeals before the 11th Circuit court of appeals, as well as other appeals courts around the country.
+Our firm is one of few immigration law firms that have accomplished successful results in immigration appeals before the 11th Circuit Court of Appeals, as well as other appellate courts around the country.

-If you previously have received a deportation order, we may be able to help you reopen the order so that you can apply for relief from removal.
-Call us today to talk about what we can do to help you with your deportation case so that you can stay in the United States.
+If you have previously received a deportation order, we may be able to help you reopen the order so that you can apply for relief from removal.
+Call us today to find out what we can do to help you with your deportation case and your future in the United States.

 Our experienced immigration lawyers can assist you with the following:

-- Bond proceedings: Releasing detained clients by getting immigration bonds.
+- Bond proceedings: Seeking release of detained clients by immigration bonds.

-- Representation at master calendar hearings: Going with our clients to immigration court and appearing before the judges in master calendar hearings.
+- Representation at Master Calendar Hearings: Attending immigration court with our clients and appearing before the judges in Master Calendar Hearings.

-- Representation at merits or individual hearings: Going with our clients to immigration court and appearing before the judges in individual merits hearings.
+- Representation at merits or individual hearings: Accompanying our clients to immigration court and appearing before the judges in individual merits hearings.

 - Adjustment of Status in removal proceedings: Applying for a green card before the immigration judge.

-- Cancellation of Removal for Permanent Residents: Helping Lawful Permanent Residents who were convicted of certain crimes that make them deportable keep their green cards and be allowed to stay.
+- Cancellation of Removal for Permanent Residents: Helping Lawful Permanent Residents who were convicted of certain deportable crimes keep their green cards and eligibility to remain in the country.

-- Cancellation of Removal for Non-Permanent Residents: For people without legal status who have been in the U.S. for at least 10 years and have U.S. or permanent resident family members.
+- Cancellation of Removal for Non-Permanent Residents: For those without legal status who have been in the U.S. for at least 10 years and have U.S. or permanent resident family members.